FateMeetsLuck/dmildew/README.md

 Mildew is not optimized for computationally heavy tasks.
 The design of the language focuses on interoperability with D native functions and CPU intensive operations should be moved to native implementations and called from the scripting language.

-Mildew has only been tested on Windows and Linux x86_64 operating systems.
-Please test on other operating systems to report problems.
+Mildew has only been tested on Windows and Linux x86_64 operating systems and built with DMD v2.094.2.
+Please test on other operating systems and compilers to report problems.
 Note that compiled bytecode is platform dependent (endianness matters) and bytecode scripts must be compiled for each type of CPU, similar to Lua.

 ## Help